nateJDXN/nateJDXN/README.md

 <h1 align="center">Hey, I'm Nate! 👋</h1>
 <h3 align="center">I am a fourth year Computer Science major at The George Washington University</h3>

-- 🔭 I'm currently researching the impact of implementing TinyML in distributed systems.
-Our research team wants to make AI tools more accessible, secure, and sustainable! 🌱 More information coming soon!
+- 🔭 I'm currently researching the financial, security, and environmental impact of localized data collection and analysis systems compared to relying on commercial cloud solutions.
+Our research team wants to make emerging technologies more accessible, secure, and sustainable! 🌱 More information coming soon!

 - 🪐 I enjoy working with **Java and Python** and I am learning about **Kubernetes, distributed systems, and NAS systems**.